 Common Base Transistor Configuration

-In this Transistor configuration base is used as a common terminal for both input and output signals.
-The input is applied between the base and emitter terminals and output is taken between the base and collector terminals with the base terminal grounded.
-Here the input parameters are base-emitter voltage and emitter current and the output parameters are collector-base voltage and collector current.
+The Base is a common terminal for input and output signals in this Transistor configuration.
+The input is applied between the base and emitter terminals, and the output is taken between the base and collector terminals with the base terminal grounded.
+Here the input parameters are base-emitter voltage and Emitter current, and output parameters are collector-base voltage and collector current.

 The current gain is equal to or less than unity for the Common Base configuration.
 The amplifier circuit configuration of this type is a non-inverting amplifier circuit.
 It has a high voltage gain value.
 This transistor configuration has high output impedance and low input impedance.
 It has high resistance gain.

 The voltage gain for this configuration is given below.

 Input characteristics are obtained between Emitter current and Base Emitter voltage with constant output voltage, which is Collector Base voltage.
 The below figure shows the input characteristics of the Common Base configuration.

 The output characteristics are obtained between the output current and output voltage with the emitter current constant.
 The collector current is recorded by varying the Collector Base voltage value for different points.
 The figure below shows the output characteristics of the Common Base configuration.

 The Collector terminal is common for input and output signals in this transistor configuration.
 It is also known as emitter follower configuration because the emitter voltage follows the base voltage.
 It is mainly used as a buffer.
 They are widely used in impedance matching applications because of their high input impedance.